mikeasilva/handbook-diff/markdown/33-records-and-reports.md

 ------------------

 Stake and ward leaders should make effective records management a part of their record-keeping procedures.
-Three important areas of records management are outlined in this section.

 33.9.1